ForgeRock/forgeops/README.md

 Troubleshooting Suggestions:

+* The script bin/debug-log.sh will generate an HTML file with log output.
+Useful for troubleshooting.
 * Simplify.
 Deploy a single helm chart at a time (for example, opendj), and make sure that chart is working correctly before deploying the next chart.
 The `bin/deploy.sh` script and the cmp-platform composite charts are provided as a convenience, but can make it more difficult to narrow down an issue in a single chart.
 * Describe a failing pod using `kubectl get pods; kubectl describe pod pod-xxx`
     1. Look at the event log for failures.
 For example, the image can't be pulled.